sap-tutorials/sap-build-apps/tutorials/codejam-events-process-9/codejam-events-process-9.md

 ### Set variable with script task
 We want by default that the flag be set to **True**, in case there is no need to add a local approver.
 If the local approver is needed and they reject the item, then we will set the flag to **False**.

-This is a very simple use of the Script Task, but we wanted to introduce it to you, because it is very powerful for processes data, for example, lists of backend data returned via action, and making it available to the rest of the process.
+This is a very simple use of the Script Task, but we wanted to introduce it to you, because it is very powerful for processing data, for example, lists of backend data returned via action, and making it available to the rest of the process.
 The results of the data manipulation are generally stored in custom variables.

 1. Right after the trigger step, click the plus sign, **+**.